 SIMCO developed balanced existing traffic volume networks for 85 intersections during nine time periods using traffic count data.
 SIMCO also developed balanced future No Action condition volumes for these time periods out to 2025, 2035, and 2055.
 The balanced future Build condition volumes for 2025, 2035, and 2055 were developed using AIMSUM model output that considered the proposed changes in the traffic network and new ramp connections.

 New York City Transit’s (NYCT) Line Structures group was tasked to perform structural rehabilitation and repairs along 1.1 miles of the 4th Avenue Line in Brooklyn from 40th Street to 58th Street.
-The structural rehabilitation and repairs was to be conducted in three work zones (six blocks at a time) over the course of 12 months.
+The structural rehabilitation and repairs were conducted in three work zones (six blocks at a time) over the course of 12 months.

 SIMCO developed MPT Plans for the 4th Avenue corridor affected by construction to address traffic, pedestrian, and parking operations during the various stages of construction.
 The proposed MPT schematic plans were presented to the NYCT Office of Government and Community Relations and NYCDOT’s Office of Construction Mitigation and Coordination (OCMC) through Program Coordination.

 In addition, a detailed traffic impact study was performed during five time periods to assess the effects of the MPT scheme on traffic operations in the 4th Avenue corridor and whether mitigation measures would be required.
-The intersection capacity and level of service analysis was performed for 20 intersections using the Synchro software package in accordance with the standard analytical methodology for signalized intersections prescribed in the Highway Capacity Manual.
+The intersection capacity and level of service analysis was performed for 20 intersections using Synchro software in accordance with the Highway Capacity Manual.

-SIMCO continues to provide technical support for analysis of staged Maintenance of Traffic on his facility
+SIMCO continues to provide technical support for analysis of staged Maintenance of Traffic on this facility.

 Simtraffic simulation was performed to estimate queue lengths for each intersection and time period during construction.
-Based on the results, mitigation measures were developed during the construction conditions including precluding left-turns from 4th Avenue within each work zone, signal timing optimization, and providing protected left turn phasing outside of the work zone.
+Based on the results, mitigation measures were developed during the construction conditions, including elminating left turns from 4th Avenue within each work zone, signal timing optimization, and providing protected left turn phasing outside of the work zone.

 The project was initiated to address the critical commuter parking shortfall along Metro-North’s Upper Harlem Line.
 Specifically, this has led to the dangerous practice of parking haphazardly along the shoulders and green space along local streets in the vicinity of the Croton Falls and Purdy’s Stations.

-The project also included the development of conceptual designs for three (3) alternative site configurations including parking space layout, ingress and egress, and pedestrian treatments to connect the existing train station to the proposed lot and maximize commuter parking in an efficient and safe manner
+The project also included the development of conceptual designs for three alternative site configurations including parking space layout, ingress and egress, and pedestrian treatments to connect the existing train station to the proposed lot and maximize commuter parking in an efficient and safe manner.

 A NEPA Environmental Impact Statement (EIS) was prepared for both the construction of a new Hudson River rail tunnel and the rehabilitation of the existing North River Tunnel.

 SIMCO was responsible for overseeing the traffic and pedestrian analysis of conditions during the construction and rehabilitation of the tunnels.
-Traffic analyses were conducted on both the New York and New Jersey sides of the tunnel using Synchro for the various peak hours and construction scenarios.
+Traffic analyses were conducted on both the New York and New Jersey sides of the tunnel for the various peak hours and construction scenarios using Synchro software.
 Mitigation measures were devised to address identified traffic and pedestrian impacts.
 Pedestrian analyses of critical sidewalks, crosswalks, and corners were conducted to assess construction conditions.
 All analyses conducted in New York were in accordance with the CEQR Technical Manual standards.

 SIMCO’s tasks on the project included:

-The Village of Island Park, New York is seeking to reestablish economic and social vitality within the downtown corridor along Long Beach Road following damages associated with Super Storm Sandy.
+The Village of Island Park, New York sought to reestablish economic and social vitality within the downtown corridor along Long Beach Road following damage from Superstorm Sandy.

 SIMCO’s tasks on the project included: